mrdimosthenis/one-hundred-prisoners/README.md

       .toDouble
   println(s"Success rate: ${successes / experiments}")
 ```

+Running this code will print something like `Success rate: 0.31`.

+## Notes

 * In this version of the problem the range of the prisoner and box numbers is from 0 to 99.
   That way it's easier to be used as indices in array-like structures.